status-im/nim-chronos/docs/src/concepts.md

 ### `noCancel`

 Certain operations must not be cancelled for semantic reasons.
-Common scenarios include `closeWait` that releases a resources irrevocably and composed operations whose individual steps should be performed together or not at all.
+Common scenarios include composed operations whose individual steps should be performed together or not at all.

 In such cases, the `noCancel` modifier to `await` can be used to temporarily disable cancellation propagation, allowing the operation to complete even if